Last updated: May 6, 2026

 If assisted living still does not pencil out, do not force a plan that will collapse in 60 days.
 These are the backup routes California families most often need.

-- PACE or other home-and-community services: See PACE and local Area Agency on Aging home-and-community programs.
+- PACE or other home-and-community services: Ask the local Area Agency on Aging what can help the person stay safely at home.

-- Public subsidized housing plus ALW services: This can work for some people in participating counties.
+- Public subsidized housing plus ALW services: This can work for some people in participating counties, but the wait can be long.

 - A smaller RCFE or shared room: Sometimes this is the difference between impossible and workable.

-- Veterans Homes of California: The state says its Veterans Homes offer affordable long-term care to aged and disabled veterans, and to some eligible spouses and domestic partners.
+- Veterans Homes of California: The Veterans Homes offer long-term care to aged and disabled veterans and some eligible spouses and domestic partners.

 - Nursing home Medi-Cal: If the person now needs more care than assisted living can safely provide, assisted living may no longer be the right target.
 Our nursing homes guide explains what changes when a higher level of care is needed.

-- CAPI for some noncitizens: If the person is ineligible for SSI/SSP solely because of immigration status, ask the county about Cash Assistance Program for Immigrants (CAPI).
+- CAPI for some noncitizens: If the person is ineligible for SSI/SSP solely because of immigration status, ask the county about CAPI.

 Calling an ALW Care Coordination Agency